Deanna-Riddlespur/djangocrudapp/README.md

 # Django CRUD Example Apps

-Here you will find two small CRUD applications for managing a books table, one application is implemented using Class Based Views (books\_cbv), and the other will implemented using Function Based Views (books\_fbv).
+Here you will find two small CRUD applications for managing a  table, one application is implemented using Class Based Views (books\_cbv), and the other will implemented using Function Based Views (books\_fbv).

 ## Running the Application